 First-Time Homebuyer Programs in Orange County (2026 Guide)

-Buying your first home in Orange County is competitive—but state and local programs can make ownership more reachable when you know how they fit together.
+Buying your first home in Orange County is competitive—but CalHFA down payment assistance, local programs, and the right loan type can make ownership more reachable when you know how they fit together.

 Why Programs Matter in Orange County